Infrasound: Infrasound for nuclear detonation detection

 The Comprehensive Nuclear-Test-Ban Treaty Organization Preparatory Commission uses infrasound as one of its monitoring technologies, along with seismic, hydroacoustic, and atmospheric radionuclide monitoring.
-The loudest infrasound recorded to date by the monitoring system was generated by the 2013 Chelyabinsk meteor.
+The loudest infrasound recorded by the monitoring system to date was generated by the 2013 Chelyabinsk meteor, which was detected by 20 of the system's stations.
+The commission reports the scale of the infrasound was "dwarfed" by the 2022 Hunga Tonga–Hunga Haʻapai eruption, detected by all 53 stations.

 In popular culture

 The 2017 film The Sound uses infrasound as a major plot element.

+In "Fermata", a 2020 episode of the Franco-Belgian TV series Astrid et Raphaëlle, infrasound from a generator hidden in the pipe organ of the Grand Auditorium in the Maison de la Radio et de la Musique, the Paris headquarters of Radio France, is used as a murder weapon.

+The 'ghost frequency' phenomenon is mentioned in Season 3 Episode 4 of the TV Series Evil, The Demon of the Road.